bungeemonkee/Configgy/README.md

 Here are a bunch of things supported by Configgy out of the box:

-* Strongly typed configurations including complex objects
+* Strongly typed configuration properties including complex objects
     * Any value type you can imagine including enums, numerics, [`DateTime`](https://msdn.microsoft.com/en-us/library/system.datetime(v=vs.110).aspx), [`TimeSpan`](https://msdn.microsoft.com/en-us/library/system.timespan(v=vs.110).aspx) and strings
     * JSON for complex objects (preferred)
     * XML for complex objects (not recommended but it works)